Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Conclusion and discussion

-This work is supported by the Young Doctoral Program Embarks of Guangzhou (No. SL2023A04J01732).
+\bmhead{Acknowledgements} This work is supported by the Youth Doctoral "Starter" Project under Guangzhou Basic and Applied Basic Research Program (No. 2024A04J4450) and National Natural Science Foundation of China (No. 62471187).
 This work is also supported by the Key Lab of Guangzhou for Quantum Precision Measurement under Grant No. 202201000010, and the Key Research and Development Project of Guangdong Province under Grant No. 2020B0303300001.